-Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn
+Win A Two-Night Stay at Omni Grove Park Inn!

-Here are our favorite natural swimming holes in the Blue Ridge Mountains near Asheville to cool off in on a hot summer day.
+Here are our favorite natural swimming holes in the Blue Ridge Mountains near Asheville to cool off on a hot summer day.
 Only Sliding Rock and the beaches at Lake Lure and Lake James have lifeguards.
 So, be very careful and be a good swimmer.
-We've included a few safe waterfalls that have room for splashing around at the base.
+We've included a few safe waterfalls with room for splashing around at the base.
 Never get into the water above a waterfall since the currents can be very strong.

 Best Mountain Swimming Spots